derat/nup/README.md

 Here is a description of the fields:

+*   `projectId` - GCP project ID.
+This is not used by the server; it's just defined here to simplify deployment commands since the `gcloud` program doesn't support specifying a per-directory default project ID.
 *   `googleUsers` - Google accounts authorized to use the web interface.
 *   `basicAuthUsers` - HTTP basic authentication username and password pairs authorized to communicate with the AppEngine app.
 Command-line utilities